All business entries will be charged a $25 entry fee to help pay for the parade expenses. This fee is waived if you are a Parade Sponsor.

-The Registration booth is located on Rice Ranch Road just west of the intersection at Dyer St. Entrants are to approach from the north by using Dyer St., or from the east using Rice Ranch Road from the direction of Orcutt Road.
+The Registration booth is located on Rice Ranch Road just west of the intersection at Dyer St. Entrants are to approach from the east using Rice Ranch Road from the direction of Orcutt Road.

 A representative from your group must check in at the booth to pick up entrant materials and final instructions.